GetStream/python-chat-example/README.md

 Building chat with Python can be a time consuming task.
 [Stream Chat](https://getstream.io/chat/) provides the necessary SDK and underlying infrastructure to allow anyone to build chat with Python.

-This repository hosts the codebase for the tutorial [Chat with Python, Django and React](https://dev.to/nickparsons/tutorial-chat-with-python-django-and-react-1cpk).
+This repository hosts the codebase for the tutorial [Python Chat Tutorial with Django and React](https://dev.to/nickparsons/tutorial-chat-with-python-django-and-react-1cpk).

 ## To get started, follow these steps: